Poppy is the author of A Bard's Lament and the Black Diamond series. She lives in Enoshima with her husband and young son.

 The Dragon Age games by BioWare have captured the hearts and imaginations of thousands of players worldwide since the release of Dragon Age: Origins in 2009.
-There are multiple fandoms creating fan fiction, fan art, merchandise, and more to celebrate the enchanting storylines and characters that players have enjoyed with this series for almost a decade.
+There are multiple fandoms creating fan fiction, fan art, merchandise, and more to celebrate the enchanting storylines and characters that players have enjoyed with this series for over a decade.

 One thrilling aspect of these games, a feature which we can also find in BioWare's Mass Effect games, is the ability to create your character with their own personality and looks.
 You create the story as you play, and one part of the story is who your character decides to enter a romantic relationship with.
 Romancing is something that BioWare does best, sometimes causing us to crush hard on characters, laugh, swoon, or even cry.